thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - Unit 6: Linear Models (multiple predictors).
 Linear models, except more than 1 predictor.
 Under/Overfitting, model/variable selection, and visualizing high dimensional models.
   - Guess at length: 3.5 hours class time, 1.5 hours for exercises, and 5 hours for the project.
 10 total hours

-- [Sorta Ready] Unit 7: Fitting Curves.
+- Unit 7: Fitting Curves.
 Polynomial regression, b splines, and Gaussian Processes.
 Also: how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
   - Guess at length: 3 hours class time, 1 hour for exercises, and 4 hours for the project.
 8 total hours

-- [Not ready] Unit 8: Bayesian Additive Regression Trees (BART).
+- [Sorta ready] Unit 8: Bayesian Additive Regression Trees (BART).
 A bayesianification of random forests.
 I'll cover probabilistic decison trees and pure random forests as well.
   - Guess at length: 8 hours total

-- [Not ready, possibly will drop form course] Unit 9: Miscellaneous Methods with PyMC.
-Mixture models, Zero Inflated models, Out of Sample data.
-  - Guess at length: 3 hours total, 1 hour exercises

-- [Not ready, possibly will drop from course] Unit 10: An Intro to Markov Chain Monte Carlo.
-Walk through a Metropolis-Hastings example, More Advanted model Diagonstics.
-  - Guess at length: 1.5 total hours

-- [Not ready] Unit 11: The Multi-Layer Perceptron.
+- [Not ready] Unit 10: The Multi-Layer Perceptron.
 Introduces MLPs as a speedy approximation of a guassian process.

-- [Not ready] Unit 12: Priors and neural networks.
+- [Not ready] Unit 11: Priors and neural networks.
 Introduces dropout, CNN, and transformers as priors.

-- [Not ready] Unit 13: Other Modern Machine Learning Methods.
-I've to cover a modern implementation of k-means called UMAP here, but we'll see if there's time.
+- maybe I just have us play with one of those mini LLMs google published recently?
+- Causual Inference??
+I probably need to alter at least part of every part of the course to have this infused throughout.
+But another solution would to make a unit introducing the idea.

+- [Not ready] Unit 12: Unsuprevised learning.
+PCA and UMAP?
   - Guess at length: ? total hours

 Units 9 is optional.
 It contains useful techniques and concepts, but I probably wouldn't want to devote a whole project to it.
-Unit 10 would really just be a class period or two covering the basic concepts of MCMC and related ideas.
-Also no project.